JoseMMorales/Grid-Layouts/README.md

 Function: [repeat](https://developer.mozilla.org/en-US/docs/Web/CSS/repeat())

-This is just a demostration that everything is possible with GRID, even creating the most senseless layouts like this one.
+This is just a demonstration that everything is possible with GRID, even creating the most senseless layouts like this one.
 Very funny, isn't?...

-### Desktop/Mobile Views
+#### Desktop/Mobile Views
 <p align="center">
 <img src="https://user-images.githubusercontent.com/43299285/102997108-97a14580-4524-11eb-922d-071fff0586ab.png">
 </p>